 If you have more than 14lbs (6 kilos) to lose, then you should be careful how you reduce weight.
-It is best to do this gradually rather than try a restrictive diet, like the Atkins diet or other such diets that leave out major food groups.
+It is best to do this gradually rather than try a restrictive diet, like the Atkins, Paleo or other such diets that leave out major food groups.
 Cutting down on starchy carbohydrates (bread, pasta, cakes, rice and sugary foods) and eating little and often with regular exercise, is the safest way to reduce weight.

 Restricting certain foods also reduces your nutrient intake and it is vital in this pre-pregnancy period to maintain optimum nutrition for a healthy body.
 Pregnancy takes a lot from the mother's body, especially calcium from her bones and teeth.

 Where possible, organic fresh fruit and vegetables should be eaten, at least five portions a day but preferably eight.
 Vegetables can be combined in soups or as a raw vegetable juice to increase the amount consumed, as variety is more important than quantity.
 Processed food and Takeaways should be avoided or eaten only occasionally.

 19.1 to 24.9 - Normal

 30 to 39.9 - Obese

 Over 40 - Morbidly Obese